tremo123/Ogar-unlimited/.github/PULL_REQUEST_TEMPLATE.md

-Description goes here
+Place your description here.

-type this afterwords "I have read the contributing guidelines and I understand it"
+Then type this afterwards "I have read and agreed to the contributing guidelines"